 When you are choosing your chatbot technology stack, you will also need to think about a framework that will be a good variant in your case.
 The use of frameworks can help to reduce the time and effort that should be invested in the development and deployment of your apps.
 As a rule, they include libraries, compilers, APIs, and toolsets that help you to build particular functionality.

 We can offer you to consider the following ML frameworks for your projects:

 - TensorFlow.
 It is a free and open-source ML platform that provides a rich choice of libraries, tools, and even community resources that can be useful for developers of chatbots.
 It provides numerous tools for consolidating and preprocessing data that can be of crucial importance for training and retraining your chatbot.

 - PyTorch.
 It is a fully-featured ML framework that can be efficiently used for designing deep learning models for your chatbot.
 It is written in Python and relies on flexible GPU-accelerated libraries.

 - Keras.
 It is interesting to mention that Keras was built on top of TensorFlow.
 This open-source framework was written in Python.
 Developers often choose it as it is rather easy and fast to implement and has a modular nature.
 This framework is applied for creating solutions for absolutely different business domains, including but not limited to customer support, e-commerce, and healthcare.

 Today there are really a lot of options.
 But none of them is perfect.
 All of them have their pros and cons.
-That's why if you feel that you need the help of professionals in order to make the right choice, do not hesitate to find a reliable IT partner that will be able to offer you consulting and development services.
+That's why if you feel that you need the help of professionals in order to make the right choice, do not hesitate to find a tech partner that will be able to offer you consulting and development services.
 For example, at Anadea, we will be happy to support you at any step of your project realization and you can turn to us even with the most challenging tasks.
 Given our exclusive expertise in AI software development, we are sure that we will be able to help you.